ambareshtandale/Car-Sales-Dashboard/README.md

 # Car-Sales-Dashboard
-[3:20 PM, 9/8/2025] Ambu: This dashboard is a Car Sales Performance Dashboard created in Power BI (or similar tool).
+This dashboard is a Car Sales Performance Dashboard created in Power BI (or similar tool).
 It is designed to track and visualize key sales insights for automobiles.
 Here’s a brief explanation of what it shows:

 🔹 Top KPIs (Key Metrics)
 746K → Total number of sales.